 - Apply for positions with October deadlines (check whether letters are required in October).

 - Advisors to receive final draft of paper (Deadline: October 18, 2019).
 The paper should be posted online by October 28, 2019.

 - Placement directors to receive a one-page summary (Google doc) of research and job preferences (discuss these with your advisor beforehand) (Deadline: October 18, 2019).

 - Careers Morning.
 Make sure you are free on October 11, 2019.

 - Generate a list of all the places you wish to apply and discuss with your advisors.
 Make sure they know your job preferences, and solicit their advice on your suitability for these jobs.
 All of your letter writers should know where you plan to apply.

-- Send placement directors an initial set of places that you are applying to (we will supply a Google sheet).
-(Deadline: October 30, 2017).
+- Send placement directors an initial set of places that you are applying to (we will supply a Google Online form).
+(Deadline: October 28, 2019).